 In addition to the changes referred to in the Investment Manager Report, during the financial year, the following changes occurred in the state of affairs of the Trust.

-On 14 January 2022, a distribution (by way of return of capital) was declared with a record date of 31 January 2022 and payment date 14 February 2022.
-The distribution was \$0.0036 per unit.
+On 20 January 2023, a distribution by way of return of capital was declared with a record date of 27 January 2023 and payment date 20 February 2023, with a per unit distribution of \$0.0425.